-The period from 1960 to 1980 produced a significant change in the status of membrane technology.
-Building on the original Loeb-Sourirajan technique, other membrane formation processes, including interfacial polymerization and multilayer composite casting and coating, were developed for making high-performance membranes.
-Using these processes, membranes with selective layers as thin as 0.1 μ m or less are now being produced by a number of companies.
+The modern membrane separation industry began in the 1960s.
+The creation of this industry can be divided into the four phases shown in Figure 1.1.
+In the first phase, building on the original Loeb-Sourirajan technique, other membrane formation processes, including interfacial polymerization and multilayer composite casting and coating, were developed for making high-performance membranes.
+Using these processes, membranes with selective layers as thin as $0.1 \,\mu\text{m}$ or less are now being produced by a number of companies.
 Methods of packaging membranes into large-membrane-area spiral-wound, hollow-fine-fiber, capillary, and plate-and-frame modules were also developed, and advances were made in improving membrane stability.
-By 1980, micro-filtration, ultrafiltration, reverse osmosis and electrodialysis were all established processes with large plants installed worldwide.
+The support of the OSW was key to these developments.

-The principal development in the 1980s was the emergence of industrial membrane gas separation processes.
-The first major development was the Monsanto Prism[®] membrane for hydrogen separation, introduced in 1980 [7].
+In the second phase, beginning in the early 1970s, the developments that came out of the OSW program began to appear in commercial membrane units; by the 1980s, microfiltration, ultrafiltration, reverse osmosis, and electrodialysis were all established processes.
+The third phase, which began in the 1980s, was the emergence of industrial membrane gas separation processes.
+The first major product was the Monsanto Prism[®] membrane for hydrogen separation, introduced in 1980 [7].
 Within a few years, Dow was producing systems to separate nitrogen from air, and Cynara and Separex were producing systems to separate carbon dioxide from natural gas.
-Gas separation technology is evolving and expanding rapidly; further substantial growth will be seen in the coming years.
-The final development of the 1980s was the introduction by GFT, a small German engineering company, of the first commercial pervaporation systems for dehydration of alcohol.
-More than 100 ethanol and isopropanol pervaporation dehydration plants have now been installed.
-Other pervaporation applications are at the early commercial stage.
+Gas separation technology is continuing to evolve and expand; further growth will be seen in the coming years.
+Another development of the 1980s was the introduction by GFT, a small German engineering company, of the first commercial pervaporation systems for dehydration of alcohol and other solvents.
+Pervaporation has been slow to take off and 2010 sales were still not more than \$20 million.
+However, the development of bioethanol from biomass has produced a new, very large potential market for the technology, which may lead to future growth.